Cypripedium calceolus Facts

 Cypripedium calceolus Distribution, Habitat, and Ecology

 Thankfully, the breathtaking Cypripedium calceolus possesses a remarkably wide distribution.
-In point of fact, it inhabits a relatively broad swathe of the world.
+In point of fact, the botanical wonder inhabits a relatively broad swathe of the world.
 This extensive range includes nearly every country in Europe, and also many of those in Asia, as well.

-Quite sadly, its numbers have become severely diminished in the European portion of its range, in recent decades.
+Quite sadly, however, its numbers have now become severely diminished in the European part of its range, especially in recent decades.
 In all parts of its range, though, it displays decided preferences for its habitat.
 The great majority of its numbers appear in temperate forests and shrubland.

-Nonetheless, in its European range, the plant has adapted to another type of environment.
+Nonetheless, in that part of its territory, the breathtaking plant managed to adapt to another type of environment.
 This consists of areas of humus, over a limestone base, and within partially shaded woodlands.
 In all parts of its range, it lives at altitudes of no more than 6,890 ft (2,100 m).

-Like many of its related species, this wonder of Nature achieves its pollination via the action of a wide range of insets.
+Like many of its related species, this wonder of Nature achieves its pollination via the action of a wide range of locally prevalent insects.
 The majority of these, though, seem to be formed of various species of bees.
-Meanwhile, it itself seems to be a popular food for slugs and snails.
+Meanwhile, the flower itself seems to be a popular food for slugs and snails.

 Species Sharing Its Range

-Check out our other articles on 4 Bulgarian Geological Marvels, Guinan cock-of-the-rock, White Witch Moth, Harbor Porpoise, Indian Bullfrog, Flatback Sea Turtle, Isle of Skye
+Check out our other articles on 4 Bulgarian Geological Marvels, Guinan cock-of-the-rock, White Witch Moth, Harbor Porpoise, Indian Bullfrog, Flatback Sea Turtle, Isle of Skye, Apple of Sodom

 Leave a Reply